Large suspension bridge lit up blue against night skyPhoto by Eva Blue on Unsplash

 Methodology

-We started with readily available lists of the most popular international and domestic cities for travelers, culled from Expedia, American Express and other sources.
-That gave us a list of 29 cities for survey respondents to rank.
+We started by compiling a list of the most popular international and domestic cities for U.S. travelers, culled from Expedia, USA Today, Forbes, and other sources.
+That gave us 31 cities for survey respondents to rank.

 To the survey ratings we added the most recent safe-cities index from The Economist, city ratings from GeoSure Global, and the Current Crime Index from Numbeo, and weighted everything to get a final result.